ImranAhsan23/F-E/README.md

 # Forget & Explain: Transparent Verification of GNN Unlearning

 This repository contains the implementation for **explainability‑driven verification of GNN unlearning**.
-It supports **GCN, GraphSAGE, and GAT** backbones and includes **Membership‑Inference (MI)** checks so reviewers can see how our explainability metrics line up with a standard privacy test.
+It supports **GCN, GraphSAGE, and GAT** backbones and includes **Membership‑Inference (MI)** checks so readers can see how our explainability metrics line up with a standard privacy test.

 **Core idea.** We verify forgetting by comparing **pre‑ vs post‑unlearning explanations** (saliency, proxy graph structure, rule consistency).
 Key metrics: